domoritz/himawari-8-chrome/README.md

 ## Changelog

 ```
+0.16.1 Store large images with reduced quaility until they fit
 0.16.0 Add Meteosat images thanks to @erget
 0.15.0 Add GOES 16 natural image thanks to @TheNeuralBit
 0.14.0 Remove GOES 13 and 15 as NASA does not support them anymore